 For spaces with lots of division like walls and rooms, more than one heater may be better than a single large one.
 During an emergency, you may also want to condense down your living space.
 There is a reason why back years ago people would sleep in smaller spaces or crowd into a single room.
 The closer you are to the heat source, the warmer you are going to be and stay.

-Fuel Consumption: 5 hours on a full tank.
-I cannot find the tank size.
+- Fuel Consumption: 5 hours on a full tank.

 Will run on kerosene or diesel fuel.

 - BTUS: 70,000